 Produced in 2006, From Our Own Soil is a community food assessment of Benton County completed by Ecumenical Ministries of Oregon with significant support from Oregon State University, Oregon Food Bank, Ten Rivers Food Web, and many local faith communities and farms.

-A new Community Food Assessment for Benton County was completed in 2014 and is now posted and available to download!
-This important publication will continue to guide and inspire our work in this region.
+A Community Food Assessment for Benton County was completed in 2014 and is available to download!
+This important publication has been guiding and inspiring our work in this region over the past few years.